22388o/nfc-schnorr-signer/README.md

-# Micro-app for NFC schnorr signatures on Nostr that implements all functionality of Tangem SDK supporting Bip32 & Bip44 deterministic hardware wallets.
+# Flutter micro-app for NFC schnorr signatures that implements all functionality of Tangem SDK supporting Bip32 & Bip44 deterministic hardware wallets.